-Since 1967, College of the Mainland has constructed pathways for student success by providing two-year associate degrees, transfer credits and certificates.
+Since 1967, College of the Mainland has constructed pathways for student success by providing two-year associate degrees, four-year bachelor degrees, transfer credits and certificates.
 Steadfast in its support to the mainland community, COM has also become a critical hub for leaders and organizations to envision and plan for future growth.
 Further developing these collaborative efforts is central to COM's strategic plan.